dong845/CRUNet/README.md

 ## File Description

 - models/CRUNet_MR.py: Network structure of CRUNet-MR and an optimized version
-- cine_dataset.py: Build dataset class (Fot the uploaded CMRxRecon2023 data, it is already processed before saving into the h5 files, so it is mainly a loading process inside the class.)
-To note, the input format should be h5 file for Philips data, with the keys (FullSample, mask, sense_map, UnderSample) inside it, they all have the shape of (frame_num, slice_num, coil_num, height, width) and slice_num=1.
+- cine_dataset.py: Build dataset class
+   * For the uploaded CMRxRecon2023 data, it is already processed before saving into the h5 files, so it is mainly a loading process inside the class.
+Use "CineDataset_MC" class.
+   * For the testing Philips data, the input format should also be h5 file, with the keys (FullSample, mask, sense_map, UnderSample) inside it.
+They all have the shape of (frame_num, slice_num, coil_num, height, width) and slice_num=1.
 - requirements.txt: Some main python packages to be installed
 - train_infer.py: Including training and testing.